 Stops included the beautiful Nicoya Stone Arch and Negritos Island Biological Reserve – two small volcanic islands that are home to tons of diverse plant and animal species like Spider Monkeys.
 It was pretty awesome to see these little guys swinging around in their natural habitat!

 There are a few opportunities during the tour to get in on some snorkeling, and we highly recommend it.
-Equipment is provided, and the crystal-clear water around Tortuga Island is full of beautiful coral and sea critters, including rays, octopuses, and turtles.
+Equipment is provided, and the crystal-clear water around Tortuga Island is one of the top spots to snorkel as it’s full of beautiful coral and sea critters, including rays, octopuses, and turtles.

 After you work up an appetite, you can dig into some lunch (we opted for fresh ceviche) and spend some time being a beach bum here.
 Tortuga Island has beautiful golden beaches, so you can take a leisurely walk or plop your stuff down and soak up the sun for a while.